localstack-samples/localstack-on-eks/README.md

 # enable debugging
 debug: true

-# This is not possible on Fargate as it requires privileged access
-#mountDind:
-#  enabled: true
-#  forceTLS: true

 lambda:
   # The lambda runtime executor.
   # Depending on the value, LocalStack will execute lambdas either in docker containers or in kubernetes pods